 Nearest tube(s): Green Park, Hyde Park Corner

 What's it like?
 Victoria Park, London's oldest public park, rightly has a sterling reputation.
-Once voted the nation's favourite park, it's won Green Flag and Green Heritage Awards five years in a row.
+Once voted the nation's favourite park, it's won Green Flag and Green Heritage Awards nine years in a row.
 Highlights include the Regal boat hire, which returned a little while back after a 30-odd year absence.
 There are a number of sporting clubs worth checking out too, but perhaps one of Victoria Park's best pleasures is also one of its simplest: the tree-covered walks shine bright and green as the sun comes through them.
 Mind you, little ones will probably find more to enjoy at the splash pool.

 What's there?
 Two children's play areas, football summer and winter pitches, artificial cricket wickets and cricket practice nets, four tennis courts, bowling green, specialist cycling classes, fishing lake, war memorial, model boating lake, Chinese pagoda, deer enclosure.

 Opening times: 7am – dusk

 Find it: Grove Road, Bow, E3 5TB, towerhamlets.gov.uk

 Nearest tube(s): Mile End, Bethnal Green, Stepney Green